demetrios1/demetripapakostas.github.io/_posts/2022-09-18-causal_deep.md

 show in a plausible simulation study the benefits of our methodology.
 From a sheer performance point of view, our method provides an advantage over other competitive deep learning causal tools.
-Additionally, the parameterization of [@hahn2020bayesian] provides multiple advantages.
+Additionally, the parameterization of {% cite hahn2020bayesian %} provides multiple advantages.
 Because we split the prognosis and treatment networks, we can regularize the networks differently, we could use different hyperparameters for each, we can include different controls for each.
 This flexibility could